rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

     - Username prefix: `aad:`
     - Groups prefix: `aad:`
 - If you want to add tags to identify the service principal or any other detail, you can add tags and save.
-- This will update your OIDC identity provider in the API server and this takes sometime.(For me it took almost 40-50 minutes on each trial)
+- This will update your OIDC identity provider in the API server and this takes some time.(For me it took almost 40-50 minutes on each trial)

 Now the server configuration is completed.
 We will proceed with configuring clients